sayeed245/house-rent-estimator/README.md

 ## Blog
 A detailed blog on how I created this app can be found [here](https://github.com/sayeed245/house-rent-estimator/blob/main/House%20Rent%20Estimator%20blog.pdf).

+## To do
+To make the same application with Flask and deploy in AWS.

 ## Feature Request
 If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://github.com/sayeed245/Fraud-Detection/issues/new) by including your search query and the expected result.